Darkone83/Type-D/README.md

 ## Notes

 - GIF support is experimental at this point and can cause issues or crashes It's being looked into.
+Also looking into proper GIF encoding aswel.

 ___